alexslee/Scintillate/README.md

 use of ``CAGradientLayer`` and ``CAAnimation`` depending on your settings).
 These layers should be removed automatically for you when the effect is shut down.

 (* _Note: 'per subview' here refers to the absolute bottoms of the view hierarchy.
 I.e., thinking of it as a tree data structure, the effect will only be applied to leaves._)

+### Also...

+I don't have much in the way of AppKit experience, so it may not function as smoothly with `NSView`s as it does for `UIView`s.
+Let me know if anything pops up there.

 ## Usage